Vickyciou/DrinkWhat/README.md

 # Drink What

 ## About Drink What
-An app designed to facilitate gatherings by allowing users to vote, choose beverage stores, and track ordered items and payment statuses.
+An app created to unite friends for beverage orders, enabling user voting, store selection, and monitoring of order details and payment status.

-The main features include:
+The primary features encompass:
-- Initiating voting groups for beverage choices.
+- Initiating voting groups for selecting beverages.
-- Consolidating the beverage preferences of each individual.
+- Aggregating individual beverage preferences.
-- Tracking payment status.
+- Monitoring payment statuses.

 ## Features